 Dropped ceilings are also useful in hiding problems such as structural damage, and concealing constructional work that would otherwise spoil the look of a room.

 Suspended ceilings cut energy costs in homes and offices by reducing the height of the room.
 In hot climates, the air-conditioning doesn’t have to work so hard and in cooler regions, less heating is needed.

 A false ceiling can also be used to add texture to a room that pleases the eye, and it provides a setting for functional and decorative touches such as lighting and fans.

 Wish to speak with a friendly, experienced renovator about your needs?

 There’re mainly 2 forms of false ceiling:

 - Grid systems (exposed or concealed) are primarily found in offices and other commercial properties.
-With the exposed-matrix blueprint, the grid into which panels can be set is visible, and is typically finished in colours that contrast or harmonise with the panelling.
+With the exposed-matrix blueprint, the grid into which panels can be set is visible.
+It’s typically finished in colours that contrast or harmonise with the panelling.
 Concealed grids use tiles to hide the grid system from view, to create a clean, smooth appearance.

 - Plain (plaster) false ceilings are commonly installed in the home.

-Wooden dropped ceilings used to be the norm but today you can choose from a range of materials, including gypsum board, plaster of paris, bamboo sheets, jute, plastic, aluminium panelling, plywood, fibreboard, and PVC.
+Wooden dropped ceilings used to be the norm.
+Today, you can choose from a range of materials, including gypsum board, plaster of paris, bamboo sheets, jute, plastic, aluminium panelling, plywood, fibreboard, and PVC.

 Gypsum and PVC dropped ceilings are popular because they lend themselves to interesting and engaging adornment.